CAMPAIGNS FOR JUSTICE

 Asian Americans United exists so that people of Asian ancestry in Philadelphia exercise leadership to build their communities and unite to challenge oppression.

-Some of AAU’s current campaigns include:
+Some of AAU’s past campaigns include:

 South Philly High